Please note that Simmons is continually working to update our resources as new information becomes available.

 How much of my loan will be forgiven?

-You will owe money when your loan is due if you use the loan amount for anything other than payroll costs, mortgage interest, rent and utilities payments during the eight weeks after receiving the loan.
-Due to likely high subscription, it is anticipated that not more than 25% of the forgiven amount may be for non-payroll costs.
+You will owe money when your loan is due if you use the loan amount for anything other than payroll costs, mortgage interest, rent and utilities payments during the 24 weeks after receiving the loan.
+No more than 40% of the forgiven amount may be used for non-payroll costs.
 You will also owe money if you do not maintain your staff and payroll.
 Keep in mind the following:

 - Your loan forgiveness will be reduced if you decrease your full-time employee headcount.